 What if I am interested in surgical procedures?

-Depending on what type of surgery you are interested in, surgery may or may not involve traveling to another city.
 I always suggest finding a surgeon and having a consultation with them first.
 While all reputable physicians work to the same standards of care, different providers have different requirements for documentation.
 Some merely require the same letter I would write for a referral for hormone therapy.
 Others have a specific form they want filled out.

 Why do I need to be diagnosed with something in order to get hormones or surgery?